Nerida Steel (Program Manager) of the WA Cervical Cancer Prevention Program announces:

 Available: 2015 Pap Smear Provider Scholarships

-Nerida Steel (Program Manager) of the WA Cervical Cancer Prevention Program (WACCPP) announced “I am very pleased to invite nurses or midwives that are committed to delivering cervical screening services to apply for a scholarship to fund attendance at the Sexual & Reproductive Health Western Australia (formerly FPWA Sexual Health Services) Pap Smear Provider Course during May 2015.
+Nerida Steel (Program Manager) of the WA Cervical Cancer Prevention Program (WACCPP) announced “I am very pleased to invite nurses or midwives that are committed to delivering cervical screening services to apply for a scholarship to fund attendance at the Sexual & Reproductive Health Western Australia (formerly FPWA Sexual Health Services) Pap Smear Provider Course from 31 August - 3 September 2015.

 This course develops essential knowledge and skills for nurses and midwives to perform Pap smears on behalf of their supporting doctor.
 It is a fantastic opportunity for those health care providers to further enhance their capabilities in providing women’s health services.

 I encourage all interested applicants to view our Pap Smear Provider Scholarship information to check their eligibility and to apply as soon as possible as a limited number of scholarships are available”.